On the knee of Galactic cosmic rays in light of sub-TeV spectral hardenings: ``Modified poly-gonato'' model

+Motivated by the facts that the CREAM data might reveal hint of spectral softening above $\sim20$ TeV \citep{2017ApJ...839....5Y} and the combined fit of AMS-02+CREAM+KASCADE does not give a good enough fit, we separate the CREAM data from the ground-based measurements and re-do the fits with AMS-02+CREAM, AMS-02+Tibet, and AMS-02+KASCADE data, respectively.
+The favored confidence regions of parameters $\log(E_p)$ and $\beta$ are shown in the right panel of Fig.~\ref{fig:contourZ}.
+It is shown that the AMS-02+CREAM fit tends to favor a relatively low break energy of $E_p$ compared with the other two fits.
+The parameter regions of AMS-02+Tibet and AMS-02+CREAM (AMS-02+KASCADE) overlap with each other at the 95\% confidence level.
+However, the results of AMS-02+CREAM and AMS-02+KASCADE do not overlap.

-Fig. \ref{fig:logEZ} shows the fitting results for the $Z$-dependent scenario, compared with the data.
-In this figure, panels (a)-(c) are the spectra of protons, Helium, and p+He for the three groups corresponding to different data of the light component knee as described above.
+Fig. \ref{fig:logEZ} shows the best-fit results of fluxes of several major components in CRs for the $Z$-dependent scenario, compared with the data.
+In this figure, panels (a)-(c) are the spectra of protons, Helium, and H+He for the three groups of fits (AMS-02+CREAM, AMS-02+Tibet, and AMS-02+KASCADE).
 Panel (d) is for C and O, panel (e) is for Mg, Al, and Si, panel (f) is for Fe, respectively.
 Panels (g)-(i) are the all-particle spectra of the three groups.

-We find that CREAM data prefers a relatively low energy knee of the light components, which under-shoots the all-particle spectra.
+We find that for the AMS-02+CREAM fit, the favored energy of the knee of light components is relatively low, which under-shoots the all-particle spectra.
+However, given the large uncertainties and limited coverage of the energy range of the CREAM data, the constraint on the cutoff energy is very loose (see Fig.~\ref{fig:contourZ}).
+The Tibet experimental data gives a median knee energy of light components and is consistent with the all-particle spectra below tens of PeV.
 The KASCADE data gives the highest energy of the knee, which slightly over-shoots, but is roughly consistent with, the all-particle spectra.
-The Tibet experimental data gives the best match with the all-particle one.
-In all these fittings, it seems that there is a tension between the CREAM data and the ground-based measurements.
-To better compare among different data sets, we show in Fig. \ref{fig:contour} the $1\sigma$ (inner dashed) and $2\sigma$ (outer solid) contours on the $\beta-E_c^p$ plane.
-Other parameters are fixed to the values given in Table \ref{paramMPG}.
-We can see that at $2\sigma$ level, the CREAM favored parameter space does not overlap with those given by other data sets.
-The parameter regions for Tibet experiments, KASCADE, and the all-particle spectra are consistent with each other.

 The results for the $A$-dependent scenario are shown in Fig. \ref{fig:logEA}.
 We have similar conclusion with that of the $Z$-dependent scenario.
 For the $A$-dependent case, the knee energy of protons is smaller by a factor of $\sim2$ compared with that of the $Z$-dependent case.
 At present it is difficult to distinguish these two cases, and we need measurements of the knee of either protons or Helium to distinguish them.